JuanFSantana/DNA-and-RNA-seq-analysis-essentials/fragMap heatmaps/README.md

 # Example of arguments #
 ```
 python frag_center.py <File 1> \
+                      <Black values> \
                       <Fragment lengths> \
-                      <Black values> \
-                      <Vertical average> \
                       <Output directory> \
                       <Heatmap width> \

 Example command usage:
 python heatmap.py plusminus100.bed \
-                  all,20-40,70-80 \
-                  avgx2,max \
+                  max,avgx40 \
-                  10 \
+                  all, 20-200 \
                   /Desktop/Heatmaps \
-                  3
+                  1

 ```
 # Parameter description #
 ```
 File 1: <str> file formatted as described above.

-Fragment lengths: Comma separated fragment lengths to be used for calculating the centers.
-The options can be a <str> all and/or <int>-<int>.

 Black values: Max value optionalities are "max" or avgx<int> or avgy<int>. "max" is the largest value present in the heatmap. avgx<int/float> is the average of the heatmap times an integer. avgy<int/float> is the average of the heatmap divided by an integer.
 The darkest pixel is assigned to the max value indicated while white is zero.
 A gradient of white to black is proporionally determined for the rest of the values in the heatmap.

-Vertical average: <int> Number of rows to be vertically averaged.
+Fragment lengths: Comma separated fragment lengths to be used for calculating the centers.
+The options can be a <str> all and/or <int>-<int>.

 Output directory: <str> The output heatmaps will be deposited in this path.